Guide

 Human Oversight

 To maintain accountability, the bill mandates human oversight for high-risk AI applications.
-Operators must be able to intervene in or override AI decisions, particularly when those decisions significantly affect individual rights, such as in employment or education.
-This ensures that human judgment remains central in sensitive and high-stakes scenarios.
+Operators must be able to intervene in or override AI decisions, particularly when those decisions significantly affect individual rights.

 Data Privacy and Security